[BRINDLEKIN TALES – Book 5: Chapter 12]

 > Scanned last night’s rabid rant, enjoyed it a lot!
 More soon when I have a break.

 Another labor of love, written with a sad end because the superb resolution that followed came later next day…that is, this morning.
 I’m sailing on a cloud.

 – Zeke K-Holmes

 P.S.: But of course SOMEthing had to throw a monkey wrench into the happy outcome, though this time it was NOT Deek’s doing.
 It arrived in the mail, just after his quick visit.
 See pics.
 I have concluded the devil runs San Franshitsco…no wonder there are so many Satan worshipers in this accursed backwater burg!
-Why, urban legend has it that Aleister Crowley himself occupied the turret apartment on the top floor of this building in the early sixties!
+Why, urban legend has it that Aleister Crowley himself occupied the turret apartment on the top floor of this building early last century!

 Subject: Rain later today, so pups may be back!